Ganglia

 There seems no justification for primarily excising pedal ganglia as a routine.
 The commonest treatment is aspiration and steroid injection but this and the alternatives require fuller evaluation.
 We tend not to inject smaller ganglia due to concerns about leakage of steroid out of the ganglion.
 Surgical excision can be offered for recurrence after conservative treatment but the patient must be warned of the risks of recurrence and nerve injury.

-Aspiration of a ganglion would seem to be within the capabilities of a primary care doctor, podiatrist, nurse specialist or physiotherapist.
+Aspiration of a ganglion would seem to be within the capabilities of an appropriately trained primary care doctor, podiatrist, nurse specialist or physiotherapist.
 However, any such policy should be carefully audited before widespread application.

 References